chgeuer/repro_arm_ttk_artifactslocationproblem/README.md

 param _artifactsLocationSasToken string
 ```

-Then, these values are passed-down to a nested template
+Subsequently, we passe these values down to a nested template (please note that I renamed the receiving parameters to avoid confusion):

 ```bicep
 module nestedModule './nestedtemplates/meteredBillingDependencies.bicep' = {